 Miscarriage occurs in 15% of clinically recognized pregnancies, and has an even higher frequency when preclinical losses are considered1.
 Although a single adverse pregnancy event is relatively common, recurrent fetal demise can potentially be a sign of various medical concerns.
 There are two major categories of genetic etiology for miscarriage: chromosome abnormalities and single gene disorders, with chromosome abnormalities being detected in up to 50% of cases of miscarriage1,2.

-Genetic testing can determine the presence and type of genetic abnormality that resulted in the loss, which also helps to refine the risk of recurrent miscarriage in future pregnancies.
+Genetic testing may determine the presence and type of genetic abnormality that resulted in the loss, which also helps to refine the risk of recurrent miscarriage in future pregnancies.
 Some genetic conditions do not result in the loss of the pregnancy, but a living child with a genetic syndrome which can have expensive, lifelong implications for the child and family.
 Parents should be informed of the specific disorder that their future offspring are at risk of inheriting, as this may alter their reproductive decisions and could potential decrease the likelihood of having a future child affected with a genetic disease.
 The test results could potentially have implications for the parents as well.
-Identifying a genetic cause for recurrent miscarriages could prevent unnecessary treatment for recurrent miscarriage
+Identifying a genetic cause for recurrent miscarriages could prevent unnecessary treatment for recurrent miscarriage.

 Pregnancy History